-The investigator assumes that the initial velocities $\underline{\mathbf{v}}{0A}$ and $\underline{\mathbf{v}}{0B}$, before either vehicle started skidding, are in the directions shown.
+The investigator assumes that the initial velocities \underline{v}{0A} and \underline{v}{0B} , before either vehicle started skidding, are in the directions shown.
 For legal reasons, she wishes to calculate their magnitudes, v{0A} and v{0B} .
 The masses of the cars A and B are m_A and m_B , respectively.
 The coefficients of static and kinetic friction between the rubber and the street are μ_s and μ_k , respectively.

-- i) Explaining any assumptions and reasoning, derive an expression for the momentum \boldsymbol{p}c of the two cars together, after the collision, in terms of m_A , m_B , d_C , g and the appropriate μ . - (Hint: What forces are acting during the combined skid?) - ii) Between the time when either of the cars begins to skid and the time when they come to rest, is there any stage where conservation of mechanical energy is an appropriate approximation?
+- i) Explaining any assumptions and reasoning, derive an expression for the momentum \mathbf{p}{c} of the two cars together, after the collision, in terms of m_A, m_B, d_C, g and the appropriate μ . - ii) Between the time when either of the cars begins to skid and the time when they come to rest, is there any stage where conservation of mechanical energy is an appropriate approximation?
 If so, explain when and why.
 If not, explain why not. - iii) Between the time of the cars beginning to skid and the time when they come to rest, is there any stage where conservation of momentum is an appropriate approximation?
 If so, explain when and why.
-If not, explain why not. - iv) Explain in several sentences how you would deduce the speed v{0A} of car A, before it started skidding.
-You do not have to derive an expression: just state clearly the arguments you would use.
-You may set out your argument in point form if you wish.
+If not, explain why not. - iv) Explaining any assumptions and reasoning, derive an expression for the speed v{0A} of car A, before it started skidding, in terms of parameters given in the sketch. - v) Explain in one clear sentence why there are skid marks before the collision?